 - Use a soft bristled tooth brush and don’t brush too hard

 - Reduce or eliminate acidic foods from your diet

 - Stop clenching or grinding your teeth – mouth guards can help with this, or you can ask your dentist for other ideas

 - Visit your dentist regularly

-Having sensitive teeth may seem like a minor problem, but it is usually caused by weakened enamel, which can lead to more serious dental issues over time.
+Having sensitive teeth may seem like a minor problem, but it’s usually caused by weakened enamel, which can lead to more serious dental issues over time.
 If you notice a sensitivity to extreme temperatures or pain when brushing, talk to your dentist.
-It is best to treat problems like this before they turn into something much worse.
+It’s best to treat problems like this before they turn into something much worse.